webfx-demos/.github/profile/README.md

 ### Graphical demos

-These demos have been written using open-source libraries ported to WebFX (links to original libraries below).
+These demos have been written using open-source libraries ported to WebFX (links to original libraries in brackets below).

 <div align="center">
 <table>